cran/text2sdg/README.md

 If you publish analyzes carried out using the `text2sdg` package, we kindly ask that you cite the package as follows:

 Wulff, Dirk U. & Meier, Dominik S. (2021). text2sdg: Detecting UN Sustainable Development Goals in Text (0.1.0).
 Zenodo. https://doi.org/10.5281/zenodo.5553980

-## Acknowledgments

-We thank Laura Wiles for editing the tutorial.